edgedb/rfcs/text/1002-required-by-default.rst

 * surprising effects of EdgeQL queries that omit objects with unexpected empty sets in pointers used in the query.

+Since many pointers in real-world schemas will be declared as OPTIONAL regardless of the default so the downsides of optionality won't be solved by using REQUIRED as the default qualifier.

 Downsides
 ~~~~~~~~~